sysesc/galaxy_book_s_driver_pack/README.md

 + "...\sources\boot.wim"
 + "...\windows\system32\recovery\winre.wim"   <-- this one is inside install.wim

-I unzipped the drivers from this repo to 'c:\drivers' And flashed the windows iso from uupdump via rufus do an USB stick called D:\ in my case.
+I unzipped the drivers from this repo to 'c:\drivers' and flashed the windows iso from uupdump via rufus do an USB stick called D:\ in my case.

-### check your USB
+### Check your USB

 ```cmd
 Dism /Get-ImageInfo /imagefile:"D:\sources\install.wim"